achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Annotation target statement

 An annotation target statement denotes the kind of target on which a [type annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.7.4) appears.
-The various kinds of target correspond to the type contexts of the Java programming language where types are used in declarations and expressions.
+The various kinds of targets correspond to the contexts of the Java programming language in which types can be used in declarations and expressions.
-Dependent on the actual target the statement can have many different syntaxtic forms, which wiil be listed below.
+Dependent on the actual target the statement can have various syntactic forms, which will be listed below.

 #####Return target